 Carcass movement, processing and disposal

-The movement of dead or alive CWD positive deer, moose or elk (natural or human-assisted) is a key pathway in the spread of CWD.
+The movement of dead or alive CWD positive deer, moose, elk or reindeer/caribou (natural or human-assisted) is a key pathway in the spread of CWD.
 The infectious nature of the CWD prion contributes to an increased risk of introduction and spread of CWD if dead carcasses are brought to new areas and not disposed of properly.

 Find CWD Sampling and Carcass Disposal Locations Near You